daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 });
 ```

-We are finally done with setting things up, so now we can move on to
+We are now done with the setting up stage, so let's move on to defining
-defining routes: `/login`, `/logout`, `/signup`.
+our routes: `/login`, `/logout`, `/signup`.
 Later we will add a few
-more routes for resetting the password.
+more routes for resetting a password.

 Remove these two routes: